eqlabs/pathfinder/README.md

 You can find the API specification [here](doc/rpc/pathfinder_rpc_api.json).

+### Health

+To check the health status of the RPC server without resorting to the [monitoring api](#monitoring-api) use the following endpoints:
+- `/` (root), provided that the request body is empty.

+A `200 OK` status is returned if the RPC server is healthy.

+Note that this method is HTTP verb agnostic.

 ## Monitoring API

 Pathfinder has a monitoring API which can be enabled with the `--monitor-address` configuration option.